14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 Akihabara during the day...

 Welcome to Tokyo’s geek heaven, or as I like to call it, the "Why yes, I do need a third LED-backlit keyboard" district.
-It’s quintessential Tokyo where neon lights and billboards rule the architecture.
+It’s quintessential Tokyo, where neon lights and billboards rule the architecture.
 And if you leave without seeing a grown man in a Pikachu outfit, did you even go to Akihabara?

 In summary, you could say that Akihabara is where you can experience some very specific Japanese activities.
 For me, I’m definitely “been there, done that, don’t want the t-shirt” on this one.

 Let’s talk about maid cafes.
 “The what cafes?”
 Oh, they're exactly what they sound like—bizarre and utterly Japanese, and, if I can make a subjective assessment, pretty uncool.
-The people that visit these establishments are just strange (as you’d imagine).
+The people who visit these establishments are just strange (as you’d imagine).

-Maid cafes are cafes where waitresses are dressed like maids.
-They greet customers using an annoying voice and tend to them in an overly friendly, servant-like manner, even drawing cute pictures onto their food, or breaking out into song and dance.
 Basically, they act like I’d never want anyone around me in real life to act.
 To add to the nonsense, these ladies were some of the least attractive I’d seen in Japan, and it took ages to get our order.
 They may be squeaky and awkwardly complacent, but they sure are slow!

 And then there are the pachinko houses.
-In short, it’s a local hangout of gambling addicts.
+In short, it’s a local hangout for gambling addicts.
 But gambling is prohibited in Japan, right?!
 Right.
 But this pinball machine turned into a “secret” gambling game, and it’s the loudest thing you’ll ever experience.
 It feels very out of place in an otherwise outwardly reserved Japan.

 The Akihabara district at night in Tokyo, Japan